WilkinsonK/pyg/README.md

 # PyGmy #
-Embedded Python3 bindings for Go.
+Bindings for embedded Python3 in Go.